Matt Iacopelli: Professional

 After his sophomore season with the Broncos in the 2016–17 season, Iacopelli opted to end his collegiate career in agreeing to a two-year entry-level contract with the Chicago Blackhawks on March 29, 2017.
 He immediately joined AHL affiliate, the Rockford IceHogs, to play out the remainder of the year.

 During the 2018–19 season, while stagnating within the Blackhawks AHL and ECHL affiliate's, Iacopelli was traded by Chicago to the Los Angeles Kings in exchange for Spencer Watson on February 24, 2019.
 He was assigned to play out the remainder of the season with the Manchester Monarchs of the ECHL.

 Having completed his entry-level contract with the Kings, Iacopelli was not tendered a qualifying offer and was released to free agency on June 25, 2019.
 Unable to attract NHL interest, Iacopelli agreed to a contract with the Kalamazoo Wings of the ECHL on September 9, 2019.
+After three seasons with the Kalamazoo Wings, Iacopelli was traded to the Jacksonville Icemen in exchange for future considerations on March 14, 2023.

 Personal

-Iacopelli is one of only two players to have played for the Woodhaven Warriors ice hockey team that has been drafted by an NHL team (Jeremy Smith being the other in the 2007 NHL Draft at 54th overall).
-He is the son of Marco Iacopelli and Victoria DePalma.
-He also has two sisters, Chelsea and Marinna, and two brothers, Marco and Fedor.